 The Best Jobs for MBA Grads

-The good news is, no matter what the economic climate, there are still many jobs for MBA graduates, no matter what your skill set.
+The good news is, no matter what the economic climate and your particular skill set, there are typically many jobs for MBA graduates.

 Jobs in Finance